SORRY! NO LONGER ACCEPTING APPLICATIONS FOR SUMMER 2021!

 But you've got to make them work."

-Clara H. Jones
+The Late Clara H. Jones

 Retired Educator & Piano Studio Owner

-The Clara H. Jones Summer Institute is a structured, six-week intensive program aimed at developing students' fine arts skills while also targeting reading, math and science proficiency.
+The Clara H. Jones Summer Institute is a structured, seven-week intensive program aimed at developing students' fine arts skills while also targeting reading, math and science proficiency.
 We serve students in rising grades 1st-9th.

 Below you will find everything parents usually ask.
 But if you need more info, feel free to contact us at 704.372.3742, Mon-Fri afternoons, or email email@example.com.